Central Park Zoo: Original menagerie

+Planning and creation

 The zoo was not part of the original Greensward Plan for Central Park created by Frederick Law Olmsted and Calvert Vaux.
 However, a menagerie near the Arsenal, on the edge of Central Park located at Fifth Avenue facing East 64th Street, spontaneously evolved from gifts of exotic pets and other animals informally given to the park.
 The first animal, a bear cub tied to a tree, was left in Central Park in 1859, followed by a monkey the next year.
 These animals were popular with the park's visitors even though there was no formal zoo at the time.
 Soon, people began donating other animals such as cranes, a peacock, and goldfish.
 Unsolicited donations came from a variety of people, from prominent figures to young boys.
 The donations also included dead animals.
 The Central Park planning commission recorded all of these donations in its annual reports.

 The American Zoological and Botanical Society, which sought to create a zoo somewhere in New York City, was created in early 1860.
 The group began discussing possible sites for a zoo, among them Central Park.
 By 1862, 60 acre were set aside for the construction of a future "zoological and botanical garden", later the Central Park Zoo.
 However, since the zoo's site was not yet formally designated, the animals were kept in the Central Park Mall.
 Popular animals included three bald eagles and a bald-headed monkey.
 In 1864, a formal zoo received charter confirmation from New York's assembly, making it the United States' second publicly owned zoo, after the Philadelphia Zoo, which was founded in 1859.
 By then, the park had over 400 animals.
 More than 250 animals would be donated in 1864–1865 alone.

 Originally the zoo was supposed to be located in Manhattan Square, on the west side of Central Park where the American Museum of Natural History is now located, though this location was never used as a zoo.
 Up to twelve sites would eventually be considered for the zoo throughout the last three decades of the 19th century, including the North Meadow of Central Park.
 Some animals were moved to the Arsenal in 1865, and larger animals grazed there during summers.
 A "deer park" was established at the current site of the Metropolitan Museum of Art three years later.
 In 1870, when the Tammany Hall political organization took control of the Central Park commission, it mandated that the Central Park menagerie buy its own animals rather than accept donations, and it moved the animals to five structures behind the Arsenal.
-The same year, Benjamin Waterhouse Hawkins sculpted dinosaur figures for a proposed dinosaur exhibit at the zoo, but they were destroyed by Tammany Hall officials who did not appreciate these figures, and the pieces were rumored to be buried nearby.
+The same year, Benjamin Waterhouse Hawkins sculpted dinosaur figures for the Paleozoic Museum, a proposed dinosaur museum near the zoo, but they were destroyed in a fit of vandalism that the Geologists' Association described as "perplexing".